DavidHickman/tnris.org/content/markdown/2015-statewide-orthoimagery-project.md

 latest_report: Weekly_Status_Report_110615_A.pdf
 status_date: December 11th, 2015
 updates:
--	TNRIS launched the 2015 0.5-meter WMS [link](https://tnris.org/maps-and-data/online-mapping-services/#texas-orthoimagery-program):
-      Access the imagery we have so far through your software without having to download the data
+- TNRIS launches the web mapping service (WMS) for the 2015 TOP.
+Access the url below under Full Statewide Dataset Access.
 - TNRIS loaded final DOQQs we have so far (36%) and shipped them to Esri for integration into their Basemap Imagery Service.
 - Quality Control (QC) data review is underway at TNRIS.
 - Final orthoimagery for the entire state is expected to be available by Spring 2016.
 - The status of the 0.5 meter imagery acquired in Season-1 is 100% complete, 99% in Season-2, 89% in Season-3, 33% in Season-4 and 91% Statewide.
 - Surdex aircraft with ADS100 digital camera sensors are returning to Texas in December to finish the statewide 0.5-meter acquisition Dec 15, 2015 – Feb 28, 2016.
 progress_1: 91
 progress_2: 100
 progress_3: 91